snncpp/snn-core/README.md

  * Iterator invalidation.
  * `array_view<T, ...>` invalidation.

-Using sanitizers in development helps to catch bugs that the framework can't protect against.
+Using sanitizers in development help to catch bugs that the framework can't protect against.
+The [build-tool][buildtool] has a `--sanitize` option that enables sanitizers.

 ### Internal audits